Tips and tricks for achieving salon level hair coloring at home!

 Read and re-read the instructions.
 Every dye can be different, so make sure you read and follow the instructions for the best results.
 A foam hair dye is great for beginner dyers because non-drip formulas make for easy application and flawless coverage.

 Once you’ve finished applying the dye, leave your hair down instead of tying it up.
 Keeping your hair loose helps ensure even coverage in your hair.

 Use a color-safe conditioner after applying hair dye to keep it looking rich and vibrant.
 Conditioning your hair after coloring gives you a glossy style and helps prevent fading.

 You’ve got your perfect color at home, now’s the time to keep your locks looking their best until the next time you dye it!

 If you dyed your hair blonde, try a purple shampoo to neutralize brassy tones and follow with a purple conditioner to moisturize your hair.
 Blonde hair can be more prone to breakage and dryness, so treat your tresses to a blonde hair mask to nourish fragile hair before and after lightening.
+Your hair color will also fade over time, so a color-refreshing blonde gloss can aid in color vibrancy.
 Dyed blonde hair can be a high maintenance look, so use our blonde hair care guide to learn how to treat your locks and protect your color.

 For dyed red hair, keep your locks vibrant with our color-intensifying red-boosting shampoo, and protect it with a color depositing red hair conditioner to keep your red hair looking brighter for longer.
 Red hair is prone to fading, so maintain it with a color refreshing red hair gloss to keep your hair vibrant.
 Protect your bold color with a color-safe hair mask designed to illuminate dull, color-treated hair.